mabatko/Gaming-in-AWS/README.md

 ![KSP menu](ksp.png)

 ## Motivation
-I don't have much of a free time, but sometimes when I do, I want to play games.
+I don't have a lot of free time, but sometimes when I do, I want to play games.
 Problem is however, that I don't have PC powerful enough to play modern-ish games.
 My current PC is OK for everything else though, so I don't want to spend ~1000 euro for a new decent PC.

 It is possible to play games on a VM which costs less than 20 cents per hour.
 Therefore, I would have to play more than 5000 hours to make buying a new PC more economical decision.